-What is the length of the Certificate DRT program?
+What is the length of the Certificate Driver Rehabilitation Therapy program?

 The program is to be completed in one (1) year over the Fall, Spring, and Summer semesters.
 The program is 14 total credit hours.

-Will I need to travel to complete the Certificate DRT program?
+Will I need to travel to complete the Certificate Driver Rehabilitation Therapy program?
 What percentage is completed online?

-Yes, though the program is primarily conducted online, there are certain activities that require travel to the University of Florida, Gainesville, FL.
+Yes, though the program is primarily conducted online, there are certain activities that require travel to the University of Florida campus in Gainesville, FL.